 C14.
-Application closing date

-Does your institution have an application closing date? 🗌 Yes 🖾 No

-Application closing date (fall):

-Priority date:

-C15.
-Are first-time, first-year students accepted for terms other than the fall? 🖂 Yes 🗌 No

-C16.
-Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date): Ongoing By (date): Other:

-C17.
-Reply policy for admitted applicants (fill in one only)

-Must reply by (date): No set date: X Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?

-Yes, in full Yes, in part
+Application closing date Does your institution have an application closing date?
+Application closing date (fall): Priority date: ☐ Yes No C15.
+Are first-time, first-year students accepted for terms other r than the fall? 🖂 Yes 🔲 No C16.
+Notification to applicants of admission decision sent ($\it fill~in$ one only) On a rolling basis beginning (date): Ongoing By (date): Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date:X Must reply by May 1 or within weeks if notified thereaft Other: iter Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part X No C18.
+Deferred admission: Does your institution allow students to ☐ Yes ☐ No If yes, maximum period of postponement: One Semester postpone enrollment after admission?

-X No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?

-\boxtimes Yes \Box No

-If yes, maximum period of postponement:

 C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Early admission of high school students: Does your instituti first-year (freshman) students one year or more before high sch C20.

-C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-If "ves," please complete the following:

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits stud lents to apply and l be notified of an admission decision well in advance of the regular notification date and tha t asks stude nts to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? 🗌 Yes 🖾 No

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2014 entering class: Number of early decision applications received by your Number of applicants admitted under early decision pla Please provide significant details about your early deci sion plan:
+(Initiate ted during 2006-2007 cycle) Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision protified of an admission decision well in advance of the regular accepted) for first-time, first-year (freshman) applicants for fall r notification date and that asks students to commit to attending if If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2018 entering class: Number of early decision applications received by your institut Number of applicants admitted under early decision plan tion Please provide significant details about your early decision plan n:

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+C22 nonbinding early action placion date but do not have to notified of an admission decision well in ur college?

-🗌 Yes  No
+☐ Yes No

-If "yes," please complete the following:
+If "yes," please complete the fo ollowing:

-Early action closing date

-Early action notification date
+Early action clo Early action no

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Is yo our early action plan a "restricti ve" plan under which you limit students from apply ving to other early plans?

-Yes No
+☐ Yes ☐ No

-D. TRANSFER ADMISSION
+D. TRANS SFER ADMISSION

 Fall Applicants

-D1.
-Does your institution enroll transfer students? \square Yes \square No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-Xes No
+(If no, please s If yes, may tra colleges/unive skip to Section I unsfer students e ersities?
+X Yes arn advanced standing cre No s who applied, were admit dit by transferring credits s earned from course work completed at other ee-seeking transfer students in Fall 2018.

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2014.

-Applicants Admitted Applicants Enrolled Applicants
+Applicants Admitted Applicants Enrolled Applicants 4

-Men 594 452 361

-Women 1089 846 640

-Total 1683 1298 1001

-Application for Admission
+Men Women 147 194 135 188 321 544 -

+Unknown 893 872 0 1

+Total 1234 1195 865 -

-- D3.
-Indicate terms for which transfers may enroll:  Fall Winter Spring Summer - D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? \bigtriangledown Yes \Box No
+D3. ⊠ Fall for which trans Winter 1 & ☑ Summer nust apply as an entering freshman?

-If yes, what is the minimum number of credits and the unit of measure?
-7 Hours
+⊠ Yes □ N No umber of credits and the un •

 D5.
-Indicate all items required of transfer students to apply for admission:
+Indicate all ite ms required of t ransfer students to apply for or admission:

 Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript Х
+High school transcript X

-College transcript(s) Х
+College transcript(s) X

 Essay or personal statement X

 Interview X

-Standardized test scores Х
+Standardized test scores X

 Statement of good standing

-from prior institution(s) Х
+from prior institution(s) X